joequant/sptrader/README.md

-Modules in directories other than strategy are Copyright (c) 2016 Bitquant Research Laboratories (Asia) Limited Released under the Simplified BSD License
+Modules in directories other than strategy are Copyright (c) 2016 Bitquant Research Laboratories (Asia) Limited Released under the GPLv3+ license

-The modules in the directory "strategy" are copyright by their owners and may contain proprietary and confidential code, which are not intended for public release.
+The modules in the directory "strategy" are copyright by their owners.
+They may contain proprietary and confidential code, which are not intended for public release, and should not be distributed in either source or binary form.

 NOTE that this system is NOT supported by SharpPoint.